fenago/ml-bootcamp/Lab_2.md

 In
-chapter 3, we will learn how to do classification with machine learning, using logistic regression to predict customer churn.
+lab 3, we will learn how to do classification with machine learning, using logistic regression to predict customer churn.